loader

 Even if the provisional safeguard duty does not cause any increase in the suggested retail price, car brands started collecting deposits last March 1, 2021, under the DAO 20-11.
 What if the Tariff Commission found anomalies in the domestic industry?
 This means that the security deposit would stay with the car brands.

 If anything, this provision teaches buyers to really think if this is the right time to buy a car and if it is feasible.
-One should know that there are cars created in the country that will convince the buyer that this is a good deal and would not pay for the Safeguard Duty Provision.
+One should know that there are cars created in the country that will convince the buyer that this is a good deal and would not pay for the safeguard duty provision.

 Read Also: